Enter your email address below and subscribe to our newsletter

 What to Serve with Scrambled Eggs?

-There are so many side-dishes that pair with this dish.
-You can use scrambled eggs in Asian fried rice with some Korean Gochuchang, veggies and some sesame seed oil.
-For a more western approach, consider Roasted Baby Tomatoes, Grilled Asparagus or Garlic Bread.
-Scrambled eggs are also really tasty in a sandwich with butter and ketchup.
+There are so many side dishes that pair with this dish.
+You can use scrambled eggs in Asian fried rice with Korean Gochuchang, veggies, and sesame seed oil.
+Consider Roasted Baby Tomatoes, Grilled Asparagus, or Garlic Bread for a more western approach.
+Scrambled eggs are also delicious in a sandwich with butter and ketchup.
 And if you like that cheesy flavour, consider sprinkling some parmesan cheese or grana padano.

 scrambled eggs